 In the past when we wanted to find things in the night sky, we turned to books, maps, charts, and planispheres.
 However, today, technology has taken over, particularly with astronomy apps that run on your smart phone or tablet.
 Many of these have “augmented reality” that will show you the sky in the direction you’re looking.
 There are many available and it is impossible to list them all.
 Here are a few that you might try out (some are free, others cost a few dollars).

-Don’t forget that Stellarium Web is an option.
+Don’t forget that Stellarium Web is an option for your computer.
 Also, you might find Planispheres interesting.

 FAS does not officially recommend any specific app or apps.
 These are just some suggestions that we are familiar with.